anh-ld/utlz/README.md

-### URL Shortener API using Cloudflare Worker and KV
+### URL Shortener and Image Uploader using Cloudflare Worker, KV and R2

 - `POST` `/u`